trurob/WinStatObservationalSim/README.md

 where $A$, $B$, $C$, $D$ are components derived from the joint distribution of $(T_H, T_D, C)$ under treatment and control (see Mathematical Details below).

-### `true_wr_monte_carlo()`

-Computes the true causal win ratio via Monte Carlo approximation by generating a large superpopulation and calculating the empirical population-level win ratio.
-As the superpopulation size increases, this converges to the analytical truth.

 ## Mathematical Details

 ### Data Model